-* Before anything else, I need to clarify my meaning: There are “activists” whom I respect and support.
-(Ernie and Donna Hancock leap to mind, as do several Bitcoin “activists.”)
-I divide these people from the activism of my title, because these people act, encourage, and teach directly, not through third parties.
+There are people called “activists” whom I respect and support, but I divide these people from the activism of my title, because these people act, encourage, and teach directly, not through third parties.

-This distinction will become clear to you as we proceed.
+This distinction will become clearer to you as we proceed.

 Once upon a time, there were courageous computer types who defied mighty Western governments and worked around them to deliver usable cryptography to the world.
 It took skill, it took intelligence, and most of all, it took courage.
 But these people took the risks and did it, and I think they deserve credit for it.

 Sadly, however, more than a few of those people descended from the ranks of the righteously disobedient to the level of mere activists.
 They spend their efforts these days encouraging legislation, engaging in dialog, and promoting causes.

 In other words, they went from doing things themselves to begging overlords to do them.
 Consider the two models:

 - The first model required skill, intelligence, and courage.
 It required people to act against the will of the dominator.

 - The new model features activists who imagine they are smart enough to manipulate the dominator into doing “the right thing.”